3 For consider Him who endured such hostility from sinners against Himself, lest you become weary and discouraged in your souls.

 The word “for” justifies the argument of “looking unto Jesus.”
 It gives the grounds for the exhortation in the first two verses.

 The word “consider” is a command (aorist tense, imperative mood).
-Christians are carefully to weigh how Christ suffered during His lifetime.
-They are to take into consideration His supreme example.
+Christians are to carefully weigh how Christ suffered during His lifetime.
+We are to take into consideration His supreme example.
 The word itself means to carefully assess something.
 The believer is to, by all means, consider how Jesus handled trial in His life.
-There is a need for serious consideration and carefully weighing how Jesus lived His life.
+There is a need for serious consideration and careful weighing of how Jesus lived His life.

 Jesus was a permanent example of how we should suffer.
 Each of the first three verses repeats the word “endured.”
 His endurance has abiding significance (perfect tense).